yigitpolat/kafka-stack-linux-on-ibm-z/README.md

 docker run --network ypyp-network --name kafka-3 -p 39092:39092 -v kafka-3-conf:/home/kafka/config -v kafka-3-logs:/home/kafka/logs -d quay.io/yigitpolat/apache-kafka:s390x
 ```

-Check if everything works fine
+Check if everything works fine with Kafkacat
+kafkacat is a command line utility that you can use to test and debug Apache Kafka® deployments.
+You can use kafkacat to produce, consume, and list topic and partition information for Kafka.

 ```
 docker exec -it kafka-1 bash -c "kafkacat -b kafka-1:19092 -L"